I naughtily picked up my favorite line for my Events during College fests from the movie ‘Dirty Picture’! It says:

 “College fests require only 3 things – Entertainment, Entertainment, Entertainment.
 Aur main Entertainment hoon.” 🙂 .
 Slightly self glorifying.
 But it worked for me 🙂

 Because, this is what I have understood in the last 16+years while working as a Motivational Speaker for the youth in their Fests.
+I am sure between you and me, we have seen the biggest and best college fests in India.
 They fizzle out for a combination of multifarious reasons.
 But “not enough entertainment” is one of the biggest factors.

-Penning down 4 of my observations as to what makes your hard work on your college fest go to the dogs:
+Penning down 4 of my observations as to what makes your hard work on your college fests go to the dogs:

 Or the lack of it.